An Introduction to Northside Elevator

 - Technical Skills:

-- Competence in Microsoft suite applications and other relevant tools.
+- Proficient in the use of computer technology and other relevant tools.

 - Soft Skills: